auth0/auth0.net/README.md

 ### Usage

-Generate a token for the API calls you wish to make (see [How to Get an Access Token for the Management API](https://auth0.com/docs/api/v2/tokens)).
+Generate a token for the API calls you wish to make (see [Access Tokens for the Management API](https://auth0.com/docs/api/management/v2/tokens)).
 Create an instance of the `ManagementApiClient` class with the token and the API URL of your Auth0 instance:

 ~~~csharp
  var client = new ManagementApiClient("your token", new Uri("https://YOUR_AUTH0_DOMAIN/api/v2"));